mauroservienti/milestone.github.io/_posts/messages-evolution.md

 As I said, I work for [Particular Software](https://particular.net), the makers of [NServiceBus](https://docs.particular.net/tutorials/quickstart/), a messaging middleware aiming to ease the usage of messaging and queues when designing distributed systems.

 I'll assume the system we need to evolve is a message-based one.
-It's indeed true that many of the discussed techniques apply to other technologies like HTTP or gRPC, where the exchanged payload is assimilable to messages.
+It's indeed true that many of the discussed techniques apply to other technologies like HTTP or gRPC, where the exchanged payload is similar to messages.

 ## Evolving messages

 In the [previous article](https://milestone.topics.it/2022/06/11/distributed-systems-evolution-challenges.html), we discussed the direction of the changes.
 We mentioned that it's generally better to start applying changes from the inside and then gradually move to the outside.

-Applying the inside-to-outside technique to message evolution means changing receivers before publishers/senders.
+Applying the inside-out technique to message evolution means changing receivers before publishers/senders.
 Let's take into account a subset of the scenario outlined above:

 <div class="mermaid">
 sequenceDiagram